 Everything we do is made possible because of your generosity, enthusiasm, passion, and dedication.
 You inspire us to continue our work to improve the health of Canadians and our environment.

 An Evening of Inspiring Change

-The night was a huge success in large part to our dedicated sponsors, speakers, and guests.
+The virtual event was a huge success in large part to our speakers and guests.
 Thank you!